- Opening a Recipe Extension Grid

 To copy the cells of a whole diet type row and paste it to another diet type row:

-- For the diet type row to be copied, click its black clipboard icon (
+- Hover your mouse over the diet type row to be copied.

 Copying and Pasting a Whole Texture Type Column